decentraland/js-sdk-toolchain/packages/@dcl/playground-assets/etc/playground-assets.api.md

 // @public
 export type PositionUnit = `${number}px` | `${number}%` | number;

-// Warning: (ae-missing-release-tag) "PutComponentMessage" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export type PutComponentMessage = CrdtMessageHeader & PutComponentMessageBody;

 // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
-// Warning: (ae-missing-release-tag) "PutComponentMessageBody" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export type PutComponentMessageBody = {